speedie1337/spmenu/docs/docs.md

 - `ClickRArrow`
   - Clicking on the right arrow
 - `ClickItem`
-  - Clicking on the item area
-- `ClickSelItem`
-  - Clicking on an item, function here doesn't matter, it will always be selected
+  - Clicking on an item
 - `ClickImage`
   - Clicking on an image
 - `ClickNumber`